WinWarbler Logging

 grid

-valid URL ALT depressed CTRL depressed contest mode text destination QSL info textbox
+valid URL Alt depressed Ctrl depressed contest mode text destination QSO info textbox

 no yes no no disabled received rst R